Governor urges state to get vaccinated

 “That’s not as high as it has been in recent days,” the governor said, adding he would prefer to see 10,000 doses per day.

-He said the Centers for Disease Control and Prevention (CDC) statistics indicate 51.2% of the state’s population have now been at least partially vaccinated.
+He said the Centers for Disease Control and Prevention (CDC) statistics indicate 51.2 percent of the state’s population have now been at least partially vaccinated.

 “We want to continue to increase that because that will bring us, ultimately, the relief that we want,” Hutchinson said.